OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 Learn more about `Managing Services with Systemd <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_basic_system_settings/managing-services-with-systemd_configuring-basic-system-settings#managing-system-services_managing-services-with-systemd>`__.

-On production environments the services should be stopped in specific order and with extra manual safety checks:
+In production environments the services should be stopped in a specific order and with extra manual safety checks:

 1. Stop **opennebula-scheduler** to stop planning deployment of VMs.
 2. Stop **opennebula-sunstone** and **opennebula-fireedge** to disable GUI access to users.